rust-lang/mdBook/README.md

 4. **For Contributions**

-   If you want to contribute to mdBook you will have to clone the repository on your local machine:
+   If you want to contribute to mdBook you have two options:

+   ***Local Development***

+   Clone the repository on your local machine:

    ```
    git clone https://github.com/rust-lang-nursery/mdBook.git